McSodbrenner/mailtrap-light/README.md

 ## The POP3 server
 Start the server with a simple `php pop3.php` on your console.
 This will start the POP3 server on your local machine at port `10110` (you can change this in `pop3.php`).
 At the console you can watch the exchanged traffic.
 In your email client set `POP3` as protocol, your IP or `localhost` as host and `10025` as port.
 Choose whatever you want as Username or Password.
 You are always allowed to login. :)
+All emails to email addresses will just be delivered to your mail account.